limz1986/limz1986/README.md

 - 👋 Hi, I’m Joshua
 - 👀 I’m interested in the development and deployment of ML models on Saas, Paas
-- 🌱 I’m currently learning Hadoop, PySpark
+- 🌱 I’m currently learning Hadoop, PySpark, Docker, Git, Flask
 - 💞️ I’m looking to collaborate on the deployment of ML models
 - 📫 How to reach me joshualim.2020@msa.smu.edu.sg